gs1/GS1_DigitalLink_Resolver_CE/README.md

 The community edition of the GS1 Digital Link Resolver is an entirely self-contained set of applications, complete with databases and services for data entry and resolving.

-We chose a Docker-based <i>containerisation</i> or <i>micro-services</i> architecture model for GS1 Digital Link Resolver because of the need for end-users to build and host a reliable application free from issues with different versions of database drivers and programming languages.
+We chose a Docker-based <i>containerisation</i> or <i>micro-services</i> architecture model for GS1 Digital Link Resolver for these reasons:
+* The need for end-users to build and host a reliable application free from issues with different versions of database drivers and programming languages.
+* Should a container fail (equivalent of a cpmputer crash) the Docker Engine can instantly start a fresh copy of the container, thus maintaining service.
+* It is simple to scale-up the service  by running multiple instances of containers with load-balancing.
-In addition, most cloud computing providers have the ability to host containers easily within their service platforms.
+* Most cloud computing providers have the ability to host containers easily within their service platforms.

 It is for these reasons that this type of architecture has become so popular.

 The only outward-facing web server is the <i><b>id-web-server</b></i> container.
 Any client requests to the /ui/ data entry web application and /api/ API service are proxied through to the <b><i><b>dataentry-web-server</b></i></b> by the <i><b>id-web-server</b></i>.
 Any other calls to the service are processed by <i><b>id-web-server</b></i> itself.

-A third web server, gs1dl-toolkit-server, is a separate service used internally by <i><b>id-web-server</b></i> to detect and return distinct GS1 Digital Link elements which
+A third web server, <i><b>gs1dl-toolkit-server</b></i>, is a separate service used internally by <i><b>id-web-server</b></i> to detect and return distinct GS1 Digital Link elements which
 <i><b>id-web-server</b></i> uses for further processing.
 Indeed, <i><b>gs1dl-toolkit-server</b></i> hosts a set of ten node.js (JavaScript) web servers across ten internal-only IP ports from 3000 to 3009 on the service's private <i><b>gs1-resolver-network</b></i>.
 Processing threads in <i><b>id-web-server</b></i> can choose any of the ten ports at random, which speeds throughput given that each node.js endpoint is a single-threaded application.

 As well as enabling CRUD (Create / Read / Update / Delete) operations on data, <i><b>dataentry-web-server</b></i> also has a BUILD function that runs once per minute as a result of the Docker HEALTHCHECK process set up in the Dockerfile for that container.
 BUILD causes <i><b>dataentry-web-server</b></i> to look for changes in the SQL database and uses it to create documents in the MongoDB database.
 MongoDB can perform high-speed lookups and is ideal for the high-performance reading of data.

-Two 'disk' volumes are created for internal use by the service database.
+Three 'disk' volumes are created for internal use by the service database.
 Volume <i><b>gs1resolver-dataentry-volume</b></i> stores the SQL database and <i><b>gs1resolver-document-volume</b></i>
-stores the Mongo document data so that all the data survives the service being shutdown or restarted (note that there is no backup service at this time).
+stores the Mongo document data so that all the data survives the service being shutdown or restarted.
+A further volume, <i><b>gs1resolver-dbbackup-volume</b></i> (not shown in the diagram below) is used to store a backup of the SQL Server database.

 ![architecture](architecture-ce-edition.png "Architecture")

+#### SQL Server Database backup and restore
+There are two *not-fully-tested-yet*  backup and restore scripts for the SQL Server.
+To backup the server:
+<pre>docker exec -it  dataentry-sql-server  /bin/bash /gs1resolver_data/setup/gs1resolver_dataentry_backupdb_script.sh</pre>
+.. and to restore it (there are issues with restore which are being worked on!)
+<pre>docker exec -it  dataentry-sql-server  /bin/bash /gs1resolver_data/setup/gs1resolver_dataentry_restoredb_script.sh</pre>

 ## Fast start
 1. Install the Docker system on your computer.
 Head to https://www.docker.com/products/docker-desktop for install details for Windows and Mac.